 Your departure destination is one of the most important factors that will determine the ease, or difficulty, with which you will be able to bring your pet or pets to Ireland.
-If you want to bring your pet dog, cat or ferret to Ireland and are travelling from a European Union (EU) member state, then they must have a pet passport.
+If you want to bring your pet dog, cat or ferret and are travelling from a European Union (EU) member state, then they must have a Pet Passport for Ireland.

 While it may be a surprise to you, within the EU passports are no longer just for people.
 Since 2014 and the introduction of the EU’s Pet Passport Regulations, it is mandatory to have documentation for your pet when travelling between EU member states.
-One of the major advantages of the Pet Passport is that it allows for the smooth movement of animals — mainly dogs, cats and ferrets — through Europe without running the risk of a rabies outbreak taking place.
+One of the major advantages of the Pet passport in Ireland and other EU countries is that it allows for the smooth movement of animals — mainly dogs, cats and ferrets — through Europe without running the risk of a rabies outbreak taking place.

 In brief, the Pet Passport certifies that: